Lelouch Lamperouge: Design

+Resurrection

 For the 10th anniversary of the series, Taniguchi decided it was necessary to do further development with Lelouch, which led to the newest film.
 While the staff believes the franchise will be expanded in the following years, they no longer plan to use Lelouch after the 2019 movie.
 Lelouch's resurrection gave the staff difficulties, especially because of his popularity.
 Since the end of the anime, the show staff has officially confirmed on multiple occasions that Lelouch is truly dead and not immortal because Lelouch paying for his sins through death was their sense of ethics.
 One such example was the "Geass Memories" anniversary Twitter event, where screenwriter and co-creator Ōkouchi said: "So his end can't be one that forgives him his sins.
 At least he is aware of his sins and pays for them with his death.
 This is mine and Taniguchi-director's sense of ethics in our works". Ōkouchi discussed the idea that while Lelouch is not a person who fights for justice, he would ally with other forces to rescue either Suzaku, C.C., or Nunnally.

 Because, in the alternate universe of the movies, Lelouch is revived by C.C., his initial reunion results in him being beaten up by Suzaku, who feels that Lelouch is betraying him for not going along with the Zero Requiem, which was meant to kill him.
 Taniguchi claims that the Lelouch from the movie was more relaxed than in the TV series, as he was no longer filled with burdens.
 As the movie primarily centers around Lelouch's resurrection by C.C., Ōkouchi decided the most important subplot was his relationship with her and was not able to focus more on Suzaku or Nunnally due to it being less important.
 The trilogy of movies that retell the TV series were given new scenes to focus on the protagonist's relationship with C.C.